Ackee and Saltfish with Rice and Peas

 - Add the kidney beans (if canned use the water), salt and coconut milk, add the same amount of cold water as there is rice.

 - Bring to a boil, stir, then on lowest heat, cook for a further 18 minutes with the lid on.

 - Roughly chop up garlic, capsicums, tomatoes and onions.

-- Add the oil into a frying pan or wok on medium heat.
+- Add the oil to a frying pan or wok on medium heat.
 Add the thyme, garlic, black pepper, scotch bonnet, onions, capsicums and tomatoes.
 Stir fry for approximately 3 minutes or until soft.

 - Add the fish and stir fry for another 10 minutes.

-- Gently fold in the ackee so not to break them up too much, cook until hot throughout then serve.
+- Gently fold in the ackee so as not to break them up too much, cook until hot throughout then serve.